 Previously, working wives are not entitled to maintenance; however, with the passage of time and subsequent legislative changes, wives now have the right to maintenance.
 The idea behind such recognition is that after leaving the matrimonial home, a wife is deprived of many comforts.
 She occasionally loses interest in life.

 Related Articles: WHAT TO DO FOR A FIRST DATE: 30+ IDEAS TO MAKE IT FUN & MEMORABLE

 Her husband’s financial support gives her some solace.
-Even if she is living in her parents’ home, she must incur some expenses.
+Even living in her parent’s home, she must incur some expenses.
 She is responsible for the child 24 hours a day, seven days a week.

 She does not receive the support she would have received if she had lived in a matrimonial home.
-It is the husband’s responsibility to support his wife, and this must be prioritize.
-Even if the wife works, she is entitle to the same status; standard of living that she had in her matrimonial home.
+It is the husband’s responsibility to support his wife, and this must be prioritized.
+Even if the wife works, she is entitled to the same status; standard of living that she had in her matrimonial home.

 What is Alimony Based On